JorgensenD/sarscov2_phylo_pipeline/readme.md

 This walk through uses the example of Madinah, Saudi Arabia and should allow a user to reproduce updated versions of the figures presented in the [blog post on sarscov2phylodynamics.org](http://sarscov2phylodynamics.org/2020/06/07/Madinah-April-20.html).
 Due to restrictions on sharing gisaid data the sequence and metadata used are not provided in full alongside this walkthrough.
 A list of the sequences included in the analysis is [provided on github](https://github.com/JorgensenD/sarscov2_phylo_pipeline/blob/master/data/seqnames.txt).

+Cloning this github repo will allow file paths to correctly point to data and code in R. Set the working directory to the top level of the cloned repo.

 ### Software and packages
-*A conda environment containing the software and packages used in this analysis is available [here]().*

-If you are not using this environment you will need to install:
+You will need to install:
 * [BEAST2](https://www.beast2.org/) and associated package PhyDyn (for coupled MCMC runs we also use the BEASTLabs and CoupledMCMC packages)
 * [MAFFT](https://mafft.cbrc.jp/alignment/software/)
 * [IQ-TREE](http://www.iqtree.org/)